MorbidRose916/morbidrose916.github.io/_projects/excursion.md

 The files given to us are:

-    ---
 Images:
-  camp.jpg (Tents in the dirt, at night) phone.png (small white smartphone icon)
+    - camp.jpg (Tents in the dirt, at night)
+    - phone.png (small white smartphone icon)
 Video:
-  excursion.mp4 (smartphone with looped video playing within it)
+    - excursion.mp4 (smartphone with looped video playing within it)
-    ---

-*I would have rather shown the files w/ their name captioned underneath.
-Something going on w/ the theme that I can't quite figure out as of yet.*
+*I would rahter have shown the files rendered w/ their name captioned underneath.
+Something going on w/ the theme that I can't quite figure out yet.*

 Below is the HTML: